 - Sift, or sprinkle, all of the dry ingredients over the wet ingredients.
 Whisk until just combined.

 - Pour the cupcake batter equally into the prepared pan with liners.
-Bake the cupcakes for 20 – 22 minutes, or until the cupcakes are springy to the touch and a toothpick inserted in the middle comes out clean.
-Note – High altitude bakers – your cupcakes may not take the full time to bake.
-Start checking at 20 minutes.
+Bake the cupcakes for 20 to 22 minutes, or until the cupcakes are springy to the touch and a toothpick inserted in the middle comes out clean.

 - Gluten Free Flour – I have only tested these cupcakes with the Almond Flour blend in the recipe.
 I can not say how much or how using a 1:1 Gluten Free Flour blend will work.